Academic Integrity Update

 - If, on the academic integrity form, the student accepts the allegations(s) and sanction(s), the academic integrity process ends, and the educator is permitted to impose the proposed sanction(s).
-However, if the student has a previous academic integrity violation, the College Academic Integrity Committee may ask the Office of Student Conduct for a disciplinary sanction (also called a conduct sanction).
+However, if the student has a previous academic integrity violation, the College Academic Integrity Committee may ask the Office of Student Accountability and Conflict Response for a disciplinary sanction (also called a conduct sanction).

-- If, on the academic integrity form, the faculty member requests a disciplinary sanction, the College Academic Integrity Committee will convene to consider the request and pass their opinion on to the Office of Student Conduct, which is responsible for the implementation and supervision of disciplinary sanctions.
+- If, on the academic integrity form, the faculty member requests a disciplinary sanction, the College Academic Integrity Committee will convene to consider the request and pass their opinion on to the Office of Student Accountability and Conflict Response, which is responsible for the implementation and supervision of disciplinary sanctions.

 If the Student Does Not Admit Responsibility for an Academic Integrity Violation: